Cyber-Surveillance Technology and Export Control – changes on the horizon - part 1

-A serial guide to the proposed changes to the export control regime for digital businesses in Europe.
+A serial guide to the proposed changes to the export control regime for tech, media and comms businesses in Europe.

 The European Commission (“Commission”) proposed (COD No 2016/0295) a significant modernisation of the European dual-use export control regime in the form of a recast of the European Regulation (EC) 428/2009 (“Dual Use Regulation”).
 The Commission suggests that the export of cyber-surveillance technology should be controlled stricter and aims to prevent “the misuse of digital surveillance and intrusion systems that results in human rights violations”.
 Updated legislation appears to be necessary as existing legal framework does not provide sufficient control over cyber-surveillance technologies The Commission’s clear approach to safeguard human rights has not been reflected in the current state of play for dual-use items exports.
 Additionally, the revision of catch-all clauses and the introduction of a new part of Annex I and a continuously updated list of controlled dual use items make it increasingly difficult for exporters to stay compliant with the rules and provisions of the Dual Use Regulation.
 The proposed changes primarily involve the digital industry and should create a significant awareness to the upcoming changes.